trilitech/tezos-developer-docs/docs/architecture/bakers.md

 ## Summary

-In summary, here is a comparison betwen the staking and delegating options above:
+In summary, here is a comparison between the staking and delegating options above:

 &nbsp; | Staking | Delegating
 --- | --- | ---